Rothes/ESU/README.md

 All features can be enabled independently, and configurable.

-Locales are supported, and will provide messages based on client locale.
+Lang settings are supported, and will provide messages based on client locale.
+You have the ability to set the message location(chat, actionbar, title), and sound too!

 Custom color scheme feature, allowing your players to choose a theme they like!